m4rCsi/csi-xen-orchestra-driver/README.md

 ### Type: shared

-In this mode, the SR will needs to be accessibly by all hypervisors that kubernetes nodes will be running on.
+In this mode, the SR will needs to be accessible by all hypervisors that kubernetes nodes will be running on.
 This should work with any `shared` storage types, such as `NFS` and `iSCSI` etc. However I have only been it able to test it with `NFS`.

 ```yaml